pfsense/docs/source/development/bug-reporting.rst

 Reporting Issues with pfSense Software
 ======================================

-This page serves as a guide for providing legitimate bug reports.
+This page serves as a guide for providing legitimate bug reports with pfSense® software.
 Most of the bug reports from outside users are not bugs at all, simply misconfigurations.
 Or alternatively, do not contain nearly enough information for a developer to replicate the problem.
 If a bug report does not contain the appropriate information to verify a legitimate bug, it will be rejected.

 .. attention:: The |issue_tracker| site is not a discussion platform and is never to be used for support issues.